UCO-IDEA/Experiential-Learning-Cookbook/ingredients.md

   * Test the assignments frequently with faculty and students
 * Create critical paths for functional success and severe failures
   * Determine the sequence of dependent tasks that form the straightest route to success
-  * Then determine the point at which would be determined failure
+  * Then determine the point at which would be considered failure
 * SMART goals
   * Set goals that are Specific, Measurable, Attainable, Relevant, and Time-based
 * Review costs and resources